Updated on May 1, 2020. Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 Regardless of patient status, nobody can legally use cannabis in public.
 Offenders can receive up to $1000 in fines.

-Everyone over 21 has the right to grow up to four marijuana plants at home.
+Under Oregon marijuana growing laws, everyone over 21 has the right to grow up to four marijuana plants at home.
 Beyond four homegrown plants, the offender receives the following punishments:

 These cultivation laws do not apply to licensed facilities.
 Registered patients may raise up to six mature plants and 18 seedlings at a time without punishment.